Nishikori advances to first ATP semi-final in two years - RFI

 "I started almost too good at the beginning," Nishikori said.
 "Things got tight after that.
 Second set was up and down.
 I saved well with good serve.
 It could go both ways but I took some chances and very happy with how I played the last game."

-Local hero Kudla and McDonald each seek a first career ATP final.
-World number 103 Kudla hasn't reached an ATP semi-final since Halle in 2018.
-McDonald, ranked 107th, reached his only ATP semi-final in 2019 at Delray Beach.
+McDonald, seeking his first ATP final, reached his only prior semi-final in 2019 at Delray Beach.

 - Murray enjoys Brooksby -